NVIDIA/NeMo-Framework-Launcher/README.md

 #### 6.7.9.
 NSFW Inference (in NeMo Framework)

-For NSFW models, the inference script generates images score for NSFW content.
-Values closer to 1 are stron NSFW while -1 are strong safe.
+For NSFW models, the inference script generates image scores for NSFW content.
+Values closer to 1 are strong NSFW while -1 are strong safe.

 To enable inference stage with a NSFW model, configure the configuration files: